WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Undo/Redo – Never Worry About Making Mistakes

-Elegant Themes understands that, which is why they’ve included undo/redo buttons in Divi.
+Elegant Themes understands that which is why they’ve included undo/redo buttons in Divi.

-If you ever make a mistake while using the Divi Builder, you can easily move backwards or forwards by clicking the undo/redo buttons.
+If you ever make a mistake while using the Divi Builder, you can easily move backward or forwards by clicking the undo/redo buttons.
 And if you want to move back even further, Divi saves an edit history for your page so you can easily move between different versions:

 These features make editing worry-free in Divi.
 When you inevitably mess up, it’s not a catastrophic situation.
 Just move back to the latest working version and you’re good to go!

 Premade Layouts – Save Time Creating Your Designs